jfecher/golden-tests/README.md

 Note that there are test keywords `args:` and `expected stdout:` embedded in the comments.
 This is what the `"// "` parameter was in the rust example.
-You can change this parameter to change the prefix that golden-tests looks for when parsing a file.
+You can change this parameter to change the prefix that goldentests looks for when parsing a file.
 For most languages, this should be a comment of some kind.
 E.g. if we were testing haskell, we would use `-- ` as the test-line prefix.

 ### Advanced Usage

-Here is the full set of keywords golden-tests looks for in the file:
+Here is the full set of keywords goldentests looks for in the file:

 - `args: <single-line-string>`: Anything after this keyword will be used as the command-line arguments for the program that was specified when creating the `TestConfig`.
 Each argument is separated by spaces.